Uber Taxi Accident Claims Guide – How To Make A Valid Personal Injury Compensation Claim Against Uber?

 - What should I do if I am injured in an Uber taxi accident?

-- What types of damages can my Uber accident claim typically include?
+- What types of damages can my claim typically include?

-- Who will my Uber taxi accident claim be made against?
+- Who do I make a taxi accident claim against?

 - Call to make your taxi accident claim

 - Useful Links